 technique is one of my personal favorites for headache relief.

-Press the top of the feet, in the web between the big and second toes.
+- On the top of your feet, press into the web between the big and second toes, near its end (where it joins together).

 You can either use your hands for this, working both feet at the same